Viscosupplementation Treatment for Arthritis

 The knee or other area where you’ll have your shot will be cleaned.

-The healthcare provider may inject a local pain killer (anesthetic) into the area around your joint.
+The healthcare provider may inject a local pain medicine (anesthetic) into the area around your joint.
 This is so you won’t feel any pain in the area during the treatment.
-Or your healthcare provider may use an anesthetic spray instead.
+Or your healthcare provider may use an anesthetic spray.

 Your healthcare provider may use imaging.
 This may be done with ultrasound or a device that shows continuous X-rays.
 This is so he or she can inject into just the right spot.